fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 # Grafana Tool

-This service provides a Grafana instance with a custom plug-in that allows direct data retrieval from REST interface of the Django-API service.
+This service provides a Grafana instance with custom plug-ins that allow:

+- `bemcom-django-api`: <br>
+  data retrieval from the REST interface of the BEMCom Django-API service
+- `prediction-service-api` <br>
+  request and display predictions of a stochastic prediction service
+- `dwdmosmix-service-api` <br>
+  display forecasts of the DWD MOSMix weather forecast service

 ### Configuration